mbunkus/simple-rtm/README.md

 For a complete list of supported actions please see the mode's help.

+There's also a global minor mode called "display-simple-rtm-tasks-mode".
+It can show a customizable string in the mode line that includes counts of certain task types.
+It defaults to displaying the number of due tasks.
+See the online help for the function "display-simple-rtm-tasks-mode" and the variable "simple-rtm-task-line-format".

 For more infomation see
 [the Remember The Milk website](http://www.rememberthemilk.com).